keith-ratcliffe/cloud-basher/_docs-latest/tour/ingest-basics.md

      <name>myjson.data.category.index</name>
      <value>NAME,ID,EMBEDDED_CAST_CHARACTER_NAME,...</value>
      <description>
-       List fields names that we want to have indexed in order to make them searchable via the query api.
+       List of field names that we want to have indexed in order to make them searchable via the query api.
      </description>
  </property>